el3um4s/strani-anelli-blog/_posts/2022/2022-08-04-how-to-convert-mdb-files-to-sqlite-database/2022-08-04-how-to-convert-mdb-files-to-sqlite-database.md

 - [ODBC Driver for SQLite](https://www.devart.com/odbc/sqlite/) by devart.
 But it costs $ 170.
 - [SQLite ODBC Driver](https://www.sqlitetutorial.net/download-install-sqlite/) by Christian Werner.
 But it's stuck at SQLite version 3.32.3

-For me the free drivers is enough.
+Free drivers are suitable for me.
 Then I install the **SQLite ODBC Driver**.

 {% include picture img="04 - Installa DRIVER - 04.webp" ext="jpg" alt="" %}